LeaseMatch/Front/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank our intructor [Nicolás](https://github.com/nicolasli1)
+We would like to thank our instructor [Nicolas](https://github.com/nicolasli1)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>